goschtl/zope/zope3book/trunk/source/testing.rst

 .. index::
    single: unit testing; testing

-Unit test can be written using `unittest`, `zope.unittest`, `nose`, `py.test` etc.  Another approach to write unit test is using doctest.
-Doctest-based unit tests are the most used way to write unit tests in Zope 3.
-During the development and maintenance of Zope 3 packages developers use test driven development (TDD) style process.
+You can write unit tests using Python's built-in module called, `unittest` or other third party modules like `zope.testing`, `nose` and `py.test`.
+There is another approach called, doctest which use plain text files to write unit tests.
+Doctests are the most widely technique to write unit tests in Zope 3.
+During the development and maintenance of Zope 3 packages, developers use test driven development (TDD) style process.

 To explain the idea of unit testing, consider a use case.
-A module is required with a function which returns "Good morning, name!".
-The name will be given as an argument.
-Before writing the real code write the unit test for this.
-In fact, you will be writing the real code and it's test cases almost in parallel.
+A module is required with a function which accepts one argument (`name`) and
+return: "Good morning, name!".
+Before writing the real code, write the unit test for this.
+In fact, you will be writing the real code and its test cases almost in parallel.
 So, create a file named `example1.py` with the following function definition::

   def goodmorning(name):
       "This returns a good morning message"

-See, you have not yet written the logic.
-But this is necessary to run tests successfully with failures!.
-Ok, now create a file named `example1.txt` with test cases.
+Here, you have not yet written the logic.
+But this is necessary to run tests, initially with failures.
+Now, create a file named `example1.txt` with test cases.
 You can use reStructuredText format::